keiya01/react-performance-testing/README.md

 ![GitHub Workflow Status](https://github.com/keiya01/react-performance-testing/workflows/build/badge.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-You can test React runtime performance by using this lib.
+You can test React(ReactNative) runtime performance by using this lib.
 If you want to check **the number of renders**, or **render time** in a test environment, this lib makes sense.

 ## Table of Contents